michaelfruth/jsc-study/README.md

 Create the filter out of the data based on specific conditions (only valid Draft4 documents, no *not* keyword, only valid *$ref*)

-`python filter.py -f data/data-06-19-2020.pick -c <commit-directory> -p src/schemas/json/ -o <output-name> -filter-on-the-fly <filter-condition>`
+`python filter.py -f data/data-06-19-2020.pick -c $COMMIT_DIR -p src/schemas/json/ -o <output-name> -filter-on-the-fly <filter-condition>`

 See the help text of *filter.py* (`python filter.py --help`) for the available filter conditions.